 One year ago, I came across a post about a running group in my neighbourhood.
 Being a person who loves to watch Netflix, eat chips and chocolate and generally doesn’t like to exercise, I would usually ignore such a post.
-However, that time I decided to get out of my comfort zone and got curious about it as I had never tried to run long distances before in my life (maybe only during my childhood…).
+However, I decided to get out of my comfort zone and got curious about it at that time as I had never tried to run long distances before in my life (maybe only during my childhood…).
 Indeed, I contacted the coach, and, after a brief chat, he convinced me to join them.

 1. Be open to new challenges

 I put on my old trainers the next day, and I joined the first session.
 In the beginning, I was concerned as it was my first attempt, and I wasn’t sure how it would go.
 Unexpectedly, I met wonderful people who made me feel comfortable from the first moment.
 If I remember correctly, I ran for a minute and felt exhausted!
 I couldn’t breathe, and my legs were really struggling!
 However, I insisted and had a good time with the group, so I said, “Let’s try it again”!
 When I returned home, I felt euphoria, so I immediately forgot the fatigue.
 It was then that running made me realise that it doesn’t hurt to be open to new challenges or the unknown!

 The weeks passed, and I was making little progress in every session.
 I think I never gave up because instead of trying to compare myself with others, I tried to go faster than the last time.
 I knew that I was on the first stage, and sometimes I was walking when I couldn’t run the extra mile, but this gave me the chance to discuss with experienced runners, who gave me lots of advice.
 If I had compared myself with others, I would give up and injure myself.
 Consequently, the second lesson was that if you want to improve your skills, don’t compare yourself with others!

 3. Sometimes, we need a push